zac-heisey/murray-lampert/home-additions-san-marcos.md

 ### Murray Lampert: The Leader in Room Additions in San Marcos

 With over 40 years of experience and four generations strong, [Murray Lampert](/about-murray-lampert-design-build-remodel) has [helped countless San Diegans](/testimonials) realize their dream home.
-We specialize in everything from kitchen and [bathroom remodels](/san-diego-bathroom-remodeling-services), to custom cabinetry, in-law suites, and more.
+We specialize in everything from bathroom and [kitchen remodels in San Marcos](/kitchen-remodel-san-marcos), to custom cabinetry, in-law suites, and more.
 Visit our [Design-Build Services page](/design-build-services-san-diego) to get a full picture of what our team can do for you.

 ### Transparency is the Key to our Success